as though your body were right

 Lauren Kunath – puppetry performance development

 Both works intend to significantly challenge the audience and simultaneously practice radical care for each attendee, inviting people into a safer space to delve into inherently uncomfortable but rewarding material.
-We will open audience applications in advance of ticket sales for upcoming performances.
-The applications are solely to ensure open communication and informed consent, as part of the works’ care for audience.

 Photography – Ian Vecchiotti